devkhedr/leetcode-solutions/README.md

 ## README

-This is my Solutions on [LeetCode].
+This is my solutions on [LeetCode](https://leetcode.com/problemset/all/).